zeptofs/api-documentation/source/guides/zepto-api.md

 The Zepto API supports idempotency for safely retrying requests without accidentally performing the same operation twice.

-For example, if a [Payment](https://docs.zeptopayments.com/reference/makeapayment) is `POST`ed and a there is a network connection error, you can retry the Payment with the same idempotency key to guarantee that only a single Payment is created.
+For example, if a [Make a Payment] is `POST`ed and a there is a network connection error, you can retry the Payment with the same idempotency key to guarantee that only a single Payment is created.
 In case an idempotency key is not supplied and a Payment is retried, we would treat this as two different payments being made.

 To perform an idempotent request, provide an additional `Idempotency-Key:<key>` header to the request.